engramic/engramic/README.md

     host.wait_for_shutdown()
 ```

 This example uses plugins that emulate API calls (i.e. mocks) to LLMs, databases, etc. by returning deterministic data.
-Visit the documentation for the next "getting started" example to use non-mock plugins.
+Visit the documentation for the next "Getting Started" example to use non-mock plugins.

 ## Dependencies
 **Pure Python**